-While the advantages of retained search include high quality recruiting, confidentiality, access to talent pools of senior-level candidates, a graduated payment system that spreads the costs over a period of time, and a high return on investment when a high quality executive hire is made, retained search is not without its own unique challenges.
+The advantages of retained search are numerous.
+They include high-quality recruiting and confidentiality.
+Retained search provides access to talent pools of senior-level candidates.
+It offers a graduated payment system that spreads the costs over time.
+There’s a high return on investment when a top-quality executive is hired.
+However, retained search also comes with its own unique challenges.

 The higher fees in retained search are definitely a disadvantage, although they may seem like a trade-off for exclusive quality search efforts.
 Contingency search fees are typically 20 percent of the salary for the position, while retained search fees run 30 to 35 percent.
 Fees can often top $100,000 for companies recruiting larger teams or senior-level candidates, making them hard to swallow, especially if it’s a time when a company is going through tough times.